Hauser, Clark lift No. 13 Virginia past Georgia Tech, 64-62

 Jay Huff added 18 points and five blocks for the Cavaliers.
 The last came on a shot in the lane by Moses Wright (13 points) with about 40 seconds left and Virginia ahead 64-62.

+Hauser started the go-ahead burst after a timeout with a pair of 3-pointers and finished it with a short jumper and another 3-pointer, giving Virginia its sixth win in a row and 14th in a row in the league dating to last season.
+But he said it was at the other end that made the difference.

+“I think a big part of it was turning up our defense in the second half.” the trassfer from Marquette said.
+“In the first half they kind of got whatever they wanted it seemed like.”

 The Yellow Jackets’ second 12-2 run of the first half gave them a 31-23 lead, and they remained in front until Hauser ducked under a shot block attempt and made a 10-footer to give the Cavaliers a 57-56 lead with 4:57 to play.

-Hauser added a 3-pointer 90 seconds later to complete the run.
+His fourth 3-pointer 90 seconds later completed the run, but the Yellow Jackets pulled even on a 3-pointer by Wright after inbounding the ball with just one second on the shot clock.

 BIG PICTURE

 Georgia Tech: The Yellow Jackets, led by Usher with 15 points, had two 12-2 runs in the first half.
 Usher made two of three tries from 3-point territory and the team was 5 of 8 in the half.
-They also forced six turnovers against the team that ranks second nationally with only 8.2 turnovers per game
+They also forced six turnovers against the team that ranks second nationally with only 8.2 turnovers per game.
+Virginia had just three turnovers after halftime.

 UP NEXT